Roy Smalley III: Post-playing career

-He was inducted in the USC Athletic Hall of Fame in 2007.
-Smalley now works for Bally Sports North as an analyst during Minnesota Twins games.
+Smalley was inducted into the USC Athletic Hall of Fame in 2007.
+Smalley worked for Bally Sports North as an analyst during Minnesota Twins games.
 In 2010, Smalley opened a restaurant near Target Field, called Smalley's '87 Club, which closed in February 2012.
-Smalley serves as the President on the Board of Directors for the nonprofit organization Pitch in for Baseball.
+As of 2022, Smalley serves as the President on the Board of Directors for the nonprofit organization Pitch in for Baseball.
 He was inducted into the College Baseball Hall of Fame in 2013.